Skip to main content

 Care Guide

-Plant in full sun to partial shade in consistently moist to wet, base-rich, fertile soil with a pH of 6.5–8.0.
-Space 12–15 inches (30–38 cm) apart.
-Tolerates seasonal flooding and standing water to 3 inches (8 cm).
-In garden settings, plant in rain garden lower zones, pond margins, and wet meadow areas.
-Feed is unnecessary on fertile alluvial soils.
-Do not allow to dry out — the species is restricted to permanently moist habitats.
+Plants grow in full sun to partial shade in consistently moist to wet, base-rich, fertile soil with a pH of 6.5-8.0.
+Plants are spaced 12-15 inches (30-38 cm) apart.
+The species tolerates seasonal flooding and standing water to 3 inches (8 cm).
+In garden settings, planting in rain garden lower zones, pond margins, and wet meadow areas matches the species' habitat.
+Feeding is unnecessary on fertile alluvial soils.
+Drying out is avoided — the species is restricted to permanently moist habitats.

 Pruning

-Cut back dead foliage and old spikes to 3–4 inches (8–10 cm) in late winter before new growth.
-No other management required.
+Dead foliage and old spikes are cut back to 3-4 inches (8-10 cm) in late winter before new growth.
+No other management is required.

 Pruning Schedule